KoalaSat/nostros/README.md

 ![nostros_logo](https://user-images.githubusercontent.com/111684255/197865267-1701b33b-2eb9-4704-86eb-a6ea8861fe1e.png)

-Wellcome to the NOSTROS project.
+Wellcome to the Nostros project, a NOSTR mobile client for and by the people.

 Chanel Id: